igorwojda/kotlin-coding-challenges/README.md

 This repository contains a set of [programming puzzles](#kotlin-programing-puzzles) that meant to be solved using [Kotlin](https://kotlinlang.org/) language (no worries hints, solutions and tests that will verify your solution are here as well).
-Purpose of this repository is to help you to practice deliberately and develop strong problem solving skills.
+Purpose of this repository is to help you to practice deliberately and develop strong problem-solving skills.
 This will make you better programmer and will help you to get new job by passing [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews.

 ## Solutions

-Repository contains one or more solutions for any given puzzle, however keep in mind that each puzzle will usually have more than one solution.
+The repository contains one or more solutions for any given puzzle, however, keep in mind that each puzzle will usually have more than one solution.
 Even simple puzzle like [String reversal](app/src/test/java/com/igorwojda/string/reverse/Reverse.md) can be solved in
 [10 different ways](https://eddmann.com/posts/ten-ways-to-reverse-a-string-in-javascript/).
-Usually we are compare various solutions using
+Usually, we compare various solutions using
 ([Big O notation](https://medium.com/karuna-sehgal/a-simplified-explanation-of-the-big-o-notation-82523585e835)) to determine space/time
-complexity and latter we look at code readability.
+complexity and later we look at code readability.

 # How do I start?